CKs-Technology-News/PrivacyTools/README.md

 Alternatives that work similar:
+- [Bastyon](https://bastyon.com/index) – Claims to be censor and surveillance free.
+First Fully Decentralized Social Network on Blockchain.
 - [Hey.Café](https://hey.cafe/) – Hey.Café is a new social network designed to be simple and fast.
 When you join you can create new conversations and join communities that we call cafés based on your interests.
+- [Koo](https://info.kooapp.com/who-we-are/) – Indians version of Twitter which allows to self-verify real users using their government-issued biometric identification number.
 - [PostPlaza](https://www.postplaza.io/) – Decentralized social media.
 - [Podium](https://apps.apple.com/us/app/podium-web3-town-square/id1619938117) – Web3, Decentralized, open source, ad-free, free speech community network.
 - [Retribute](https://retribute.me/) – A Community Wealth Sharing Platform.